wsy1607/Machine-Learning-Apps/marketing app/README.md

 ### Step 4: Repeat the step 2 and step 3 until we complete the process

-* tracking.py reports all KPIs of our marketing applications to track the whole process including general emails information and sent emails information.
+* tracking.py (optional) reports all KPIs of our marketing applications to track the whole process including general emails information and sent emails information.

 ## Database Reference